A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Variational Methods for Item Factor Analysis

 \section{Variational Methods for Item Factor Analysis}

-Variational inference (VI) is an approach to approximate maximum likelihood estimation for LV models that has recently gained traction in the machine learning community (Blei, Kucukelbir, \& McAuliffe, 2017; Zhang, Butepage, Kjellstrom, \& Mandt, 2019).
-VI has been applied for confirmatory IFA in both the frequentist setting (Curi et al., 2019) and the Bayesian setting (Chen, Filho, Prudêncio, Diethe, \& Flach, 2019; Natesan, Nandakumar, Minka, \& Rubright, 2016; Wu et al., 2020) as well as for exploratory IFA in the frequentist setting (Hui, Warton, Ormerod, Haapaniemi, \& Taskinen, 2017).
+Variational inference (VI) is an approach to approximate maximum likelihood estimation for LV models that has recently gained traction in the machine learning community (Blei et al., 2017; Zhang, Butepage, Kjellstrom, \& Mandt, 2019).
+VI has been applied for confirmatory IFA in both the frequentist setting (Cho, 2020; Curi et al., 2019) and the Bayesian setting (Chen, Filho, Prudêncio, Diethe, \& Flach, 2019; Natesan et al., 2016; Wu et al., 2020) as well as for exploratory IFA in the frequentist setting (Cho, 2020; Hui et al., 2017).
 In this section, we describe variational methods for IFA as well as an importance sampling technique for helping the variational estimator better approximate the MML estimator.